auth0/docs/articles/users/search.md

 This endpoint is **immediately consistent**, and as such, we recommend that you use this endpoint for:

-* User searches run during the authentication/authorization process
+* User searches run during the authentication process
 * User searches run as part of the account linking process.

 ## Users by Email